Arizona Cardinals quarterback Kyler Murray, left, scores a touchdown as Jets...

 Arizona Cardinals quarterback Kyler Murray, left, scores a touchdown as Jets cornerback Sauce Gardner (1) defends during the second half of an NFL football game, Sunday, Nov.
 10, 2024, in Glendale, Ariz.
 Credit: AP/Ross D. Franklin

-FLORHAM PARK, N.J. — Sauce Gardner is “shocked” at how this season has gone for the Jets and he believes poor execution is their biggest culprit, not a lack of energy.
+FLORHAM PARK, N.J. — Sauce Gardner is “shocked” at how this season has gone for the Jets and believes poor execution, not a lack of energy, is the biggest culprit.

 “People can say we need to bring the energy, we need to bring the energy, but it’s not really the energy,” Gardner said.
 “Energy is something that you have leading up to the game.
 When you get in the game, it’s execution.”

 There is no denying that the Jets’ energy has been low in some of their recent losses.
-Davante Adams pointed it out following two of the four games he’s played for the Jets.
+Davante Adams pointed it out after two of the four games he’s played for them.
 Gardner sees it a little differently.

 According to Gardner, the Jets’ execution problems are leading to their energy crisis.